-Margaret Fisher gained leadership experience as a leader of the Community Action Team and Unit Commander of the Richland County Mounted Patrol Unit.
+Coroner Fisher gained leadership experience as a leader of the Community Action Team and Unit Commander of the Richland County Mounted Patrol Unit.
 She received several awards, including Region 2 Outstanding Service Award (2009), Deputy of the Cycle, Region 2 (2009), Community Services Division Deputy of the Year (2012), and Deputy of the Quarter (3 times since 2008).
 She also received Sheriff's Department Commendations in 2009 and 2010.
-Margaret's dedication led her to serve on the Lake

-Murray Marine Patrol and the multi-agency Alcohol Enforcement Team.
+Margaret's dedication led her to serve on the Lake Murray Marine Patrol and the multi-agency Alcohol Enforcement Team.
 She continues to serve on the boards of the 11th Circuit Domestic Violence Fatality Review Committee, the Midlands Recovery Center, and the Lexington One Task Force on Drugs and Alcohol.
+Coroner Fisher also serves on the Overdose Fatality Review Board and the Child Fatality Review Board, both of which were established by the Lexington County Coroner's Office and are led by the Lexington County Coroner's Office personnel under Margaret's leadership.
+The Lexington County Coroner's Office recently installed new signage to bring more public awareness to the overdose deaths that are so rampant in Lexington County.

-Since becoming Coroner, Margaret Fisher has been certified by the American Board of Medicolegal Death Investigators (ABMDI) and has implemented various procedural improvements to increase the efficiency of the Lexington County Coroner's Office (LCCO).
-Her objectives clearly reflect her dedication to the citizens of Lexington County.
+Since becoming Coroner, Margaret Fisher has been certified by the American Board of Medicolegal Death Investigators (ABMDI) and has implemented numerous procedural and financial improvements to increase the efficiency of the Lexington County Coroner's Office (LCCO).

 Coroner Fisher is passionate about her role, which requires her to utilize her investigative and community relations skills.
 She has high expectations for all Deputy Coroners under her leadership; continual training is mandated, and certain standards of behavior must be adhered to.
 All current Deputy Coroners, who are eligible based on the hours of investigative experience, have obtained ABMDI certification.
 Additionally, the office was reaccredited by the International Association of Coroners & Medical Examiners (IAC&ME) in 2018; only six other counties in SC are currently accredited.